Cascaded Lattice Boltzmann Modeling and Simulations of Three-Dimensional Non-Newtonian Fluid Flows: Introduction

 Complex non-Newtonian fluid flows with nonlinear constitutive relations represent an important class of flows with numerous applications in various scenarios including in engineering, materials and food processing, and geophysical processes~\cite{tanner2000engineering,deville2012mathematical}.
-The extension of LBM to non-Newtonian fluid flows has received significant but limited attention so far, which has been reviewed in~\cite{article}, and some more recent examples of such studies include the works of ~\cite{gabbanelli2005lattice,chai2011multiple,conrad2015accuracy}.
-While most of the prior studies have demonstrated the applications of different LBM to 2D non-Newtonian fluid flows, very little focus has been given to the development and validation of LBM, particularly with using advanced collision models, for 3D non-Newtonian fluid flows involving well defined benchmark problems.
+The extension of LBM to non-Newtonian fluid flows has received significant but limited attention so far, which has been reviewed in~\cite{article}, and some more recent examples of such studies include the works of ~\cite{gabbanelli2005lattice,chai2011multiple,conrad2015accuracy,adam2019numerical}.
+While most of the prior studies have demonstrated the applications of different LB schemes to 2D non-Newtonian fluid flows, including a recent investigation based on a 2D cascaded LB approach~\cite{adam2019numerical}, very little focus has been given to the development and validation of LBM, particularly with using advanced collision models, for 3D non-Newtonian fluid flows involving well defined benchmark problems.
 Indeed, due to complexity of handling nonlinear rheological behavior via more general constitutive relations with attendant numerical stability issues and the need for high grid resolutions with relatively higher computational demands, there are only very few studies in 3D even in the context of computational fluid dynamics (CFD) using conventional numerical schemes.
 For the well-defined problem of 3D non-Newtonian cubic cavity flow, Refs.~\cite{reddy1992finite,elias2006parallel} presented some results at coarse grid resolutions and, recently, Ref.~\cite{jin2017gpu} reported benchmark quality results using a fractional step based finite volume method.